 Thrive Global founder and CEO, Arianna Huffington, sums it up perfectly: "Resilience is not a luxury.
 It's the foundation of being able to thrive in times of crisis, change and transition like the ones we're living through now.
 When we don't tap into our resilience, it's easy to give in to cynicism, resignation and despair.

-There is no doubt that this is the perfect word to define 2021.
-From restrictions to lockdowns, redundancies, and the restructuring of workplaces (to name a few), we have all had to bounce back on more than one occasion throughout this year.
-COVID-19 has thrown a massive spanner in the works leaving people questioning their career aspirations and job security.
+From restrictions to lockdowns, redundancies, and the restructuring of workplaces (to name a few), we have all had to bounce back on more than one occasion throughout the past couple of years.
+The global pandemic has thrown a massive spanner in the works leaving people questioning their career aspirations and job security.
 The hiring and job market is starting to change as many people assess their transferable skills and consider completely new industries.

-We have put together some tips to help you wrap up 2021 so that you can properly clock off and enjoy a well-deserved break.
+With 2022 on the wind down, we have put together some tips to help you wrap up so that you can properly clock off and enjoy a well-deserved break.

 Write two to-do lists:

 1. What do you want to achieve before your last day in the office

 2. What do you want to accomplish during your first week back in the office

 Properly reflect on your current work situation